-His tenderness of conscience and humility
+His tenderness of coascience and humility

-The following anecdote is an admirable instance of his tenderness of conscience and humility I saw', says Taoos, 'Imam Zain-ul-abdin praying in the Baitul Haram (the mosque of Ka'bah) and weeping.
-I went to him' and said "Son of the Apostle of God, you have three things to secure you from fear, why do you weep?"
-"What are those three things?" he enquired "Firstly", said I, "you are the son of the Lord's Apostle, secondly, your grandsire's intercession, and thirdly, God's mercy."
-"These do not assure me", replied he, "firstly, because, on the day of resurrection God will not enquire about consanguinity, for He says, 'The ties of kindred between them (men) shall cease;'12 Secondly because the Prophet will intercede only for those approved by God, for He hath said, 'And no plea shall they offer save for whom He pleaseth'13 thirdly, the Lord hath said,' Verily the mercy of God is nigh unto the righteous," 14 Thus we see that in spite of, having a pure conscience and perfect confidence in the grace of God, he never allowed himself to feel too secure,-the true attitude of the pious and lowly in heart.
-It is owing to this attitude of mind that his prayers abound in expression of fervid earnestness, ardent devotion and sincere, to be found perhaps, nowhere else.
+Apostle, secondly, your grandsire's intercession, and thirdly, God's mercy."
+"These do not assure me", replied he, "firstly, because, on the day of resurrection God will not enquire about consanguinity, for He says, 'The ties of kindred between them (men) shall cease;" Secondly because the Prophet will intercede only for those approved by God, for He hath said, 'And no plea shall they offer save for whom He pleaseth'2 thirdly, the Lord hath said,' Verily the mercy of God is nigh unto the righteous,"3 Thus we see that in spite of, having a pure conscience and perfect confidence in the grace of God, he never allowed himself to feel too secure,-the true attitude of the pious and lowly in heart.
+It is owing to this attitude of mind that his prayers abound in expression of fervid earnestness, ardent devotion and sincere humility, to be found perhaps, nowhere else.